aijadugar/Transformers-for-Vision/README.md

-# 🧠 Diffusers with PyTorch
+# 🧠 Vision with PyTorch

-A collection of popular diffusers architectures implemented from scratch using the **PyTorch** framework.
+A collection of popular vision model architectures implemented from scratch using the **PyTorch** framework.

 The trained model weights for each architecture are available on Hugging Face.